fpgaprince/rtd/docs/source/fundamentals.rst

         0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F

 Because the weights are greater here, I'll use larger decimal numbers to convey the same idea from previous sections..
 I will show a couple hexadecimal value, and convert it to decimal.

-    0x32
+e.g. 0x32

 .. math::